archive/github-actions-slack/README.md

 ### How does the Action JavaScript code work

 It's simple, it just takes all the parameters and does an HTTPS POST to api.slack.com.

+### I want another avatar to be used in Slack

+By default the Avatar in Slack will be the same as for the Slack App you created.
+If you want to change this based on action, look at the https://api.slack.com/methods/chat.postMessage `icon_emoji` parameter.